We help with heavy eyelids and bags under the eyes

 Upper eyelid surgery can refresh puffy, droopy or tired eyes by removing excess skin and any fat from the retro-orbital fat depot, which is the cause of puffy, tired eyes for some.
 The surgery aims to restore a fresh, open and youthful appearance.
-If you have a lot of excess skin, the surgery will reduce fatigue and improve vision by removing the excess skin on the eyelid out of the field of vision.

 The eyelids are among the most delicate structures of the face, consisting of fine layers of soft tissue and the thinnest skin in the human body.
 The eyelid skin is less than 1 mm thick with sparse underlying subcutaneous fat, which predisposes to the characteristic skin laxity and fine wrinkles that appear with age.

-Correction of Ptosis / Droopy upper eyelids
+Correction of ptosis/ drooping upper eyelids

 Eyelid ptosis is a medical condition where the upper eyelid droops downwards and covers part of the eye.
-This can result in a reduced field of vision and cause a
+This can result in reduced field of vision and a tired or sleepy appearance.
+The condition typically occurs due to weakening or damage to the muscles responsible for lifting the eyelids.

-tightening the muscles or by placing small sutures to help lift the eyelids into a more upright position.
+the weakened or damaged muscles that lift the eyelids are tightened or repaired.
+This can be done by removing excess tissue, tightening the muscles or by placing small sutures to help lift the eyelids into a more upright position.

 The aim of the surgery is to restore the normal position of the eyelids and improve the patient’s visual field and cosmetic appearance.